-Case managers provide case management services for members enrolled in the State's §1915(c) AIDS/HIV waiver.
-Services are reimbursed through an administrative function of DHS.
+Targeted case managers or integrated health home coordinators provide case management services to those fee-for-service participants enrolled in the State's §1915(c) Brain Injury, Waiver.

 All individuals providing case management services have knowledge of community alternatives for the target populations and the full range of long-term care resources, as well as specialized knowledge of the conditions and functional limitations of the target populations served, and of the individual members to whom they are assigned.